March 31, 2013 (Updated: October 3, 2023)

 Are you selling servers?
 Well then a group of memes likely isn’t going to get you the traffic that is going to convert.

 Load times cause bounces.
 Large images or a multitude of images can cause major loading issues.
-Also CMSs such as WordPress have loading issues unless configured to speed up properly.
+CMSs such as WordPress also have loading issues unless you configure them to speed up properly.